Dwozy/R-Type/README.md

 $> ./build_unix.sh
 ```

-You'll then have the corresponding binary in the R-Type folder for the client and the R-Type-folder for the server.
+You'll then have the corresponding binary in the R-Type folder for the client and the R-Type-server for the server.

 ### On Windows